Research Experience for Teachers (RET): Funding Opportunity in the Biological Sciences

 - Year-1 and summary budget pages.
 Budgets for RET activities are generally under $15,000 per teacher.
-Teacher expenses associated with RET should be entered in "Participant Support Costs" in the budget, and non-teacher expenses, such as materials and supplies and related indirect costs, should be included in the appropriate budget categories on the NSF Proposal Budget.
+Teacher costs associated with RET should be entered in "Participant Support Costs" in the budget.
+Other associated non-teacher costs, such as materials and supplies and related indirect costs, should be included in the appropriate budget categories on the NSF Proposal Budget.
 Indirect costs are not allowed on participant support costs.
 All costs should be explained in the budget justification.

-- The desired start date and duration of the supplement (normally a summer experience), but may be carried out during summer months, during the academic year, or both.
+- The desired start date and duration of the supplement.
+The experience may occur during summer months, during the academic year, or both.

-- A 2-page biographical sketch of the teacher in the NSF required format uploaded in the Other Supplementary Documents section.
+- A 3-page biographical sketch of the teacher in the NSF required format uploaded in the Other Supplementary Documents section.

 Normally funds may be available for up to two teachers, but exceptions will be considered.
-Participation of science educators who are members of underrepresented groups (underrepresented minorities and persons with disabilities) is strongly encouraged.
 The decision to award a supplement will be based on internal review by the program director and availability of funds in a particular program.